intelligent-machine-learning/dlrover/docs/tutorial/unified/02-unified-api-guide.md

 ### Submission parameters

+User can use the following environment variables to configure job submitting.

 | Config                | Environment Variable                    | Default      | Note                                     |
 | --------------------- | --------------------------------------- | ------------ | ---------------------------------------- |
 | job_name              | `DLROVER_UNIFIED_JOB_NAME`              | dlrover-xxxx | Name of the job                          |